greiginsydney/Homebridge-cbus-installer/SETUP.md

 Reboot now?
 [Y/n]:
 ```
-Pressing return or anything but Y/y will cause the Pi to reboot.
+Pressing Return or anything but Y/y will cause the Pi to reboot.

-35. Once the Pi reboots, C-Gate and homebridge will come up.
+35. Once the Pi reboots, C-Gate and Homebridge will come up.
 It's this stage that populates your "my-platform.json" file, and this is likely to take a few minutes.

 36. If you're the curious type, sign back in and enable logging.
-Hopefully it will output a lot of messages as homebridge discovers all the units on your network:
+Hopefully it will output a lot of messages as Homebridge discovers all the units on your network:
 ```txt
 sudo journalctl -u homebridge.service -f
 ```